bortch/Revealable/readme.md

 ![Revealable contract state transition](./docs/Revealable_states_details.png)

-There are 2 ways to reveal the value to hide (path A and path B).
+There are 2 ways for the contract owner to reveal the value to hide (path A and path B).

 #### Path A